nestorbird/NotiBell-Flutter-App/README.md

 ## License
 MIT License (see [License](https://github.com/nestorbird/NotiBell/blob/Development/LICENSE))

-The NotiBell Mobile App code is licensed as MIT license and the Documentation is licensed as Creative Commons (CC-BY-SA-3.0) and the copyright is owned by NestorBird India Private Limited and Contributors.
+The NotiBell Mobile App code is licensed as MIT license and the copyright is owned by NestorBird India Private Limited and Contributors.

 By contributing to NotiBell, you agree that your contributions will be licensed under MIT license.